abuiles/ember-101/hands-on.md

 we haven't defined a **Friends Show Route**.
 We'll do that in the next chapter.

-T> For a better understanding of promises, I recommend the following talks from Ember.js NYC called [The Promise Land](https://www.youtube.com/watch?v=mZHO1ZTsoFk#t=2439).
+T> For a better understanding of promises, I recommend the following talks from Ember NYC called [The Promise Land](https://www.youtube.com/watch?v=mZHO1ZTsoFk#t=2439).

 Whenever we want to access a property of an Ember Object, we need to use **this.get('propertyName')**.
 It's almost the same as doing